ServiceStack/ServiceStackVS/docs/angular-spa.md

 This templates leverages a number of best-in-class libraries to managing client web app development:

- - [Karma](http://karma-runner.github.io/0.12/index.html) for UI and JavaScript Unit testing
+ - [Karma](http://karma-runner.github.io/0.12/index.html) for UI and JavaScript Unit testing.
- - [Gulp](http://gulpjs.com/) used by Grunt to do the heavy-lifting bundling and minification
+ - [Gulp](http://gulpjs.com/) used for bundling, minification and deployment.
- - [NPM](https://www.npmjs.org/) to manage node.js dependencies (grunt, gulp, etc)
+ - [NPM](https://www.npmjs.org/) to manage frontend and development depedencies.

-A lot this functionality is pre-configured and working out-of-the-box encapsulated within the high-level Grunt Tasks below:
+A lot this functionality is pre-configured and working out-of-the-box encapsulated within the high-level Gulp Tasks below:

- - **[01-run-tests](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md#01-run-tests)** - Runs Karma JavaScript Unit Tests
+ - **[01-package-server](https://github.com/ServiceStack/ServiceStackVS/blob/docs/angular-spa.md#01-package-server)** - Uses msbuild to build the application and copies server artifacts to `/wwwroot`
- - **[02-package-server](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md#02-package-server)** - Uses msbuild to build the application and copies server artefacts to `/wwwroot`
+ - **[02-package-client](https://github.com/ServiceStack/ServiceStackVS/blob/docs/angular-spa.md#02-package-client)** - Optimizes and packages the client artifacts for deployment in `/wwwroot`
- - **[03-package-client](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md#03-package-client)** - Optimizes and packages the client artefacts for deployment in `/wwwroot`
+ - **[03-deploy-app](https://github.com/ServiceStack/ServiceStackVS/blob/docs/angular-spa.md#03-deploy-app)** - Uses MS WebDeploy and `/wwwroot_buld/publish/config.json` to deploy app to specified server
- - **[04-deploy-app](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md#04-deploy-app)** - Uses MS WebDeploy and `/wwwroot_buld/publish/config.json` to deploy app to specified server
+ - **package-and-deploy** - One task to rebuild and deploy via MS WebDeploy.

 ### Requirements